khanhptnk/easy-tensorflow/README.md

  https://github.com/tensorflow/tensorflow/blob/master/tensorflow/core/example/example.proto
 for more details.

-For example, if data are labeled, the proto have two features: one for the observations (e.g. image) and one for the labels.
+For example, if data are labeled, then each proto has two features: one for the observations (e.g. image) and one for the labels.